Stephen Johns

 Stephen Johns came up through the Pittsburgh Hornets organization.

 2008-09: Johns played for the US NTDP Under-17 team.
-In 31 games vs. NAHL competition, Johns scored 3 goals and added 5 assists for 8 points.
+In 31 games against NAHL competition he scored 3 goals and added 5 assists for 8 points.

 2010-11: Johns played a prominent role on the Notre Dame blue line as a freshman, appearing in all 44 of the team's games and scoring 2 goals, 11 assists for 13 points.
 Though he lined up for some tough assignments as a top four defenseman, his aggressive style came through on the scoresheet in the form of a team-leading 98 PIMs as well as a team worst minus-7 rating.